zhaoyuzhi/RAW2RGB-GAN/README.md

 # Saiency Map-aided GAN for RAW2RGB Mapping

-The implementations and guideline for Saiency Map-aided GAN for RAW2RGB Mapping in `AIM 2019 Challege`.
+The implementations and guideline for Saiency Map-aided GAN for RAW2RGB Mapping in `ICCV 2019 Workshop in AIM 2019 Challege`.

 ## 1 Implementations